 Following the recent Samsung Galaxy Note 3 release, an even larger Note is seemingly on the horizon, with a 12.2-inch tablet edition tipped for an MWC 2014 unveiling.

-With the Korean manufacturer seemingly intent on hitting every form factor touch point from the easily pocketable 3-inch budget phone to the laptop sized tablet via everything in between, latest reports have suggested that the Samsung Galaxy Note 12.2 will enter production later this year ahead of an early 2014 launch.
+With the Korean manufacturer seemingly intent on hitting every form factor touch point from the easily pocketable 3-inch budget phone to the laptop sized tablet via everything in between, latest reports have suggested that

 Although CES 2014 is the next big annual tech show, descending on Las Vegas in early January, it is believed that Samsung will hold off the Samsung Galaxy Note 12.2 unveiling until February and the Barcelona based Mobile World Congress, a show that is dedicated to smartphone and tablet launches.